henrylukito/db2/README.md

 If the collection doesn't yet exist, it will be created.

-You can put the node in multiple collections at once like this:
+You can put node in multiple collections at once like this:

 `slime:monster:pet`